travis-ci/docs-travis-ci-com/user/billing-overview.md

 ### Free Plan

-A 'Free' Plan, assigned automatically to every new sign up, is Usage based plan with no limits on users and a trial pool of credits to be used.
-Once these credits are used up they are not replenished.
-Request [OSS Credits allowance](/user/billing-faq/#what-if-i-am-building-open-source) or please consider one of available plans.
+A 'Free' Plan, assigned automatically to every new sign up, is a Usage based plan without limits on users and comes with a trial pool of credits to be used.
+Once these credits are used they are not replenished.
+Request [OSS Credits allowance](/user/billing-faq/#what-if-i-am-building-open-source) or please consider one of our available plans.

 ## Concurrency based plans